E-cigarettes are NOT approved by Health Canada for sale or use in Canada. The safety, efficacy and quality of e-cigarettes are still unknown.

 For more information, see the Position Statement developed by the Canadian Lung Association, based on the current scientific evidence and recommendations from the World Health Organization, Health Canada, the U.S. Federal Drug Administration.

-Read also the document written by the Non-Smokers Rights Association, called, The Buzz on E-Cigarettes.
+Read also the various documents written by the Non-Smokers Rights Association: The Buzz on E-Cigarettes, Position Statement and E-cigarettes: Understand the Potential Risks & Benefits Oct 2013.